Access to Antibiotics

 Cefiderocol access project

-GARDP has signed a first-of-its-kind license agreement with Shionogi and a collaboration agreement with Shionogi and CHAI to provide access to cefiderocol, an antibiotic with activity against a number of drug-resistant bacteria on the World Health Organization Priority Pathogen List, including Enterobacterales and Pseudomonas aeruginosa.
+On the basis of a first-of-its-kind license agreement with Shionogi, a collaboration agreement with Shionogi and CHAI, and a sublicense agreement with Orchid Pharma, GARDP and partners aim to provide access to cefiderocol, an antibiotic with activity against a number of drug-resistant bacteria on the World Health Organization (WHO) priority pathogen list, including Enterobacterales and Pseudomonas aeruginosa (read the full agreement).
 Cefiderocol has been approved by the US Food and Drug Administration and by the European Medicines Agency, and it is included on the WHO Model List of Essential Medicines.
-Until now, this antibiotic has been available in only a few high-income countries, and it has not been available at all in low- and middle-income countries (LMICs), most of which are hit the hardest by the highly drug-resistant infections for which cefiderocol was intended.
+Until now, this antibiotic has been available in only a few high-income countries, and it has not been available at all in low- and middle-income countries (LMICs).

 Through this project, GARDP aims to forge new pathways and build sustainable networks so that cefiderocol—and, in the future, other antibiotics like it—can reach people in need.